ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 “ky vs axios”

 You might not need any additional HTTP client.
 The native fetch API, built into modern browsers and Node.js, is powerful and capable of handling many common use cases.
-If you’re making simple HTTP requests, fetch might be all you need.

-• Create reusable API instances with predefined base URLs and authentication
+• Reusable API instances with authentication

 This is where Ky.js shines.